oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 do not match the specified term.

 ::: example
-Example 60: return all Products that do not match "clothing"
+Example 60: return all Products that do not match `clothing`
 ```
 GET http://host/service/Products?$search=NOT clothing
 ```